U.S. Department of Agriculture (USDA)

 - Reducing wildland fire risks

-- Supporting the economies of forest-dependent rural communities.
+- Supporting the economies of forest-dependent rural communities

 BLM manages approximately 65 million acres of forests and woodlands in Alaska and 14 western states (Forest Inventory and Analysis Report 2007).
-Biomass utilization is expected to rise as an increasing number of renewable and bioenergy facilities come on-line.
+Biomass utilization is expected to rise as an increasing number of bioenergy facilities come on-line.
 Currently the BLM offers over one half million tons of woody biomass from mechanical land treatments to local wood product markets.

 U.S. Department of Transportation (DOT)